 A new trial date for those charges will be set during a hearing Aug.
 13, Zucker said.

 Brown was named as one of at least three men suspected in a Jan.
 22 incident at a Germantown apartment complex.
 Police said the suspects approached a man in a parking lot at gunpoint, forced him to withdraw money from an ATM, then marched him into the woods and fired a shot toward him, according to court testimony.

-The alleged victim claimed he evaded his captors by faking a gunshot wound to his leg.
+The he evaded his captors by faking a gunshot wound to his leg.